slatedocs/slate/source/includes/_data-model.md

 # Data Model
-The two top-level objects in Affinity are Persons and Organizations, and everything in the product is centered around these two concepts.
+The two top-level objects in Affinity are Persons and Organizations, and everything in the product is centered around these two resources.
+We refer to a data model that is either a person or organization as an Entity.

-Affinity is like a complete spreadsheet.
-As we know, any spreadsheet has many rows, many columns and many cells.
-There are direct equivalents of each of those concepts in Affinity.
+The data stored in Affinity can be easily understood as a spreadsheet, with many rows, columns and cells.
+For each part of a spreadsheet, there are directly equivalent data models in Affinity.

-The first concept is that of a spreadsheet itself - the Affinity equivalent is called a List.
+The List in Affinity represents the spreadsheet itself.
 A List is a collection of many rows, and the Affinity equivalent of a row is a List Entry.
 Each column in a spreadsheet is represented by an Entity Attribute in Affinity, and the value in each cell is represented by an Entity Value.